-The Advisory Circular relates specifically to the Aerodrome GCADs and Manual of Standards (MOS).
+The Advisory Circular relates specifically to the Aerodrome GCADs.

 STATUS OF THIS AC

 This is the first AC to be issued on this subject.

 FOREWARD

 This document provides guidance to Aerodrome Operators and developers on the conduct of aeronautical studies of the effect of proposed construction or alteration on the use of air navigation facilities or Navigable airspace by aircraft.